Skip to Content

 Notice the hard stem in the middle of the wedges?

-Transfer the cleaned jackfruit cubes in a bowl of water with a pinch of turmeric. wash the jackfruit.
+Transfer the cleaned jackfruit cubes to a bowl of water with a pinch of turmeric. wash the jackfruit.

 Drain the turmeric water and place the cut jackfruit cubes in a large bowl.